Backslash-Computing-Society/.github/README.md

 **Contact**

-For inquiries or clarifications, please contact Gen. Sec. at nbabbar51@gmail.com[mailto:nbabbar51@gmail,com] or Tech Head Vanshaj Raghuvanshi[mailto:].
+For inquiries or clarifications, please contact Gen. Sec. at nbabbar51@gmail.com or Tech Head Vanshaj Raghuvanshi.

 Thank you for being a part of the BCS community!
 Your contributions and collaboration are highly valued.